-When it comes to dinning out on weekends, I have become a stickler on having reservations.
+When it comes to dinning out on weekends (particularly in Orange County) I’ve become a stickler on having reservations.
 Who has time for waiting around?
 In this day and age it’s all about efficiency.
 Whether it is for brunch or dinner, reservations are a must.
 I will almost always volunteer to be the one to phone restaurants or use Yelp or Open Table to secure a reservation.
 There are times when I do appreciate a bit of spontaneity but only in instances when plans are made on the fly.
 If a discussion has been initiated and the meal in question is to take place even 2 hours later an attempt at making reservations is necessary.

 All this being said, I highly appreciate any restaurants that seat you immediately upon your arrival.
 Nothing turns me off more than when a host or hostess informs someone with a reservation that they can’t seat the party until everyone has arrived.
 People don’t travel together on school buses and arrive simultaneously!
 This policy is absurd.
 If you think about this it’s tantamount to throwing a party and asking arriving guests to wait at the door until all the guests have arrived before inviting them all into your home together at once.
 I’ve heard award winning restaurateurs being quoted saying that owning and running a restaurant is like throwing a party every night and hoping people show up.
 When people do actually show up to a party and are not immediately invited in, my personal belief is that those people should find another party to attend.